ibm-cloud-docs/monitoring/exporters/ipmi.md

 # Configuring the Prometheus IPMI Exporter to monitor IPMI metrics
 {: #ipmi}

-In addition to the set of metrics that are automatically collected by the Sysdig agent, you might want to collect other metrics such as sensor metrics.
+In addition to the set of metrics that are automatically collected by the monitoring agent, you might want to collect other metrics such as sensor metrics.
 You can use the `Prometheus IPMI Exporter` to perform the collection of Intelligent Platform Management Interface (IPMI) device sensor metrics.
 {:shortdesc}

 * The Prometheus IPMI Exporter exporter supports local IPMI devices and remote devices that can be accessed by using Remote Management Control Protocol (RMCP).